3 Easy Curb Appeal Ideas To Sell A Home

 Little things can mean a lot when it comes to creating curb appeal.
 A mailbox that looks “good” probably won’t attract much attention.
 The ugly or shabby one might just as well be a radio tower beacon.
-Just as the beacon is used to have airplanes avoid it, the mail box will do the same to buyers.

 If your community doesn’t have a standard for home mailboxes, you have an opportunity to create added curb appeal.
 Consider replacing an ordinary looking box with one that will compliment the exterior design of your home.

 If your home has a brick facade, consider a new one set on a brick pillar.
 Needless to say, the brick should match the home.